asmalizaa/javaspring/Transaction Management.md

    Now, we have enabled transaction management for our application.
 We will again delete the tables from our database and request our application to add an employee.

-   As we can see in the above media file, this time the employee data do not get stored in the database, nor did the address data.
+   As a result, this time the employee data do not get stored in the database, nor did the address data.
 This way the spring has handled the transaction that both employees and address data gets stored or no data gets stored.